jesseahouser/google-sheets-shared-external-contacts-manager/README.md

 These are external contacts that are shared with all users in a Google Workspace domain.

 ### Why are they useful?
 Suppose you are part of an organization — for example, a volunteer search and rescue team — with a Google Workspace.
-Your team may have a Contact Directory with members and staff contacts that are within your Domain (internal contacts).
-It would also be convenient to have some contacts from a team in a neighboring area listed in the Contact Directory so that *anyone* in your team can easily contact them. :iphone:
+Your team may have a Contacts Directory with members and staff contacts that are within your Domain (internal contacts).
+It would also be convenient to have some contacts from a team in a neighboring area listed in the Contacts Directory so that *anyone* in your team can easily contact them. :iphone:

 ### The problem
 Google does not provide a user interface for managing shared external contacts (Domain Shared Contacts). :upside_down_face: